 Today men and women can both live individual lives, they can work, study, explore and thrive without really needing anyone else.

 Due to how useless gender roles are in today’s age, there really isn’t a reason we should still believe in them dogmatically.
+Now the focus is on promoting gender equality rather than harping on gender roles in society.

 There isn’t a single aspect of life where people can completely escape from gender roles or stereotypes.
-Man and women are both affected differently and some traditional gender roles are more harmful than others.
+Men and women are both affected differently and some traditional gender roles are more harmful than others.
 Traditional gender roles do cause problems in modern society.

-It infringes upon a persons individuality, it oppresses people and forces them to act, think and feel a certain way.
+It infringes upon a persons individuality, it oppresses people and forces them to act, think and feel in a certain way.
 The problem arises when someone doesn’t fit into their gender role.
 Not only does the person feel like they don’t belong and something is wrong with them, they are also often subjects of ridicule.

 10 Examples Of Traditional Gender Roles